clone45/voxglitch/docs/groovebox.md

 Here's how they work:

 1. Select which track you'd like to modify.
 2. Select what type of thing you want to modify by using the buttons at the very bottom of the module.
-Current options are Volume, Pan, Pitch, Ratcht, Offset, Probability Percentage, Loop, and Reverse
-3. Adjust the small knob underneat whichever steps you want to modify.
+3. Adjust the small knob underneath whichever steps you want to modify.

 ![GrooveBoxParameterLocks](/docs/images/groovebox/parameter_locks.jpg)